yibaoj/beautiful-academic-writing/README.md

 This paper derived an adjusted large sample distribution of propensity score matching estimators, and introduced widely used propensity score matching with clarity.

+## Wind Energy

+> Shourangiz-Haghighi, Alireza, et al. "Developing more efficient wind turbines: A survey of control challenges and opportunities."
+IEEE Industrial Electronics Magazine 14.4 (2020): 53-64.

+This is a magazine paper focusing on educational introduction of wind turbine control and wind farm topology.
+Although the breadth and depth of the survey are limited, the langauge is easy-to-follow and appealing to general public.